 Wealth, and wealth there was in Gilston, was still very much in the hands of a few, but the overall lot of the villagers had improved.
 Uneducated they still were, but there were now free-thinkers; attitudes were being formulated that were to make themselves known in time to come.

 Wealth attracts wealth.
 The knightly class, whose main ethos in life was to fight, had slaughtered themselves nearly to extinction in the bloody dynastic struggle known disparagingly as the Wars of the Roses.
 Oh . . . how Geoffrey would have approved!
 In their place rose a new merchant class, men of trade rather than war.
 And to Gilston they came, seeking country retreats or retirement homes.

-There is little now in Gilston to remember these people by, but the arms of Sir William Estfield are still to be seen in the west window of the church.
+There is little now in Gilston to remember these people by, but the arms of Sir William Estfield, with a fragmentary inscription, are still to be seen in the west window of the church.

 On the principle of big fish eating little fish, it was inevitable that the three farms would one day become one; and the first moves in this direction occurred in Tudor times when around the year 1550, Henry Chauncy arrived in the village.
 He was a Catholic, who had been kicked out of his home at nearby Pishiobury through political chicanery.
 He came to Gilston and acquired Netherhall.
 Chauncy was not a farmer but, like his predecessors, he had money and was prepared to spend it.
 Revolution, not reform, was the order of the day.
 Down came the farmstead, and in its place rose a fine Tudor mansion house of stone.